Rating

 The Bayerische Staatssammlung für Palaeontologie und Geologie near the Lenbachhaus is home to two museums: the Paläontologisches Museum - a museum of natural history - and the Geologisches Museum, a geology museum.
 The Reich der Kristalle, a mineralogy museum, can be found near the Alte and Neue Pinakothek.

-Another museum, the Staatliches Museum Ägyptischer Museum München, is currently housed in a wing of the Residenz Palace, but will move to the Kunstareal in the first half of 2013.
+Another museum, the Staatliches Ägyptischer Kunst München, resides in a modern complex which opened in 2013.
 The museum exhibits a collection of Ancient Egyptian artifacts, as well as some Assyrian and Babylonian objects.